Rice–Eccles Stadium: Renovations

-In 2014, a row of bleachers were added in the standing room areas on the east, west and north sections of Rice–Eccles Stadium.
-40 ADA seats were also added for a total of 790 new seats, increasing the capacity of Rice–Eccles Stadium to 45,807, plus additional space for standing room behind the new row of bleachers.
+In 2014, a row of bleachers was added in the standing room areas on the east, west, and north sections of Rice–Eccles Stadium.
+Forty ADA seats were also added for a total of 790 new seats, increasing capacity to 45,807, plus additional space for standing room behind the new row of bleachers.

 In June 2010, the U of U accepted an invitation to join the Pacific-10 Conference (which changed its name to the Pac-12 Conference shortly after the Utah Utes and the Colorado Buffaloes joined) and began playing in the conference during 2011–2012 season.
-Claims that Rice-Eccles would again be expanded and the locker room facilities upgraded were furthered when both KSL.com and the Deseret News reported that the university was seriously considering expanding the stadium by at least 10,000 seats, which would bring the expected capacity to 51,444.
+Claims that Rice–Eccles would again be expanded and the locker room facilities upgraded were furthered when both KSL.com and the Deseret News reported that the university was seriously considering expanding the stadium by at least 10,000 seats, which would bring the expected capacity to 51,444.

 In 2019, the University announced a renovation of the seating at the south end zone.
 The announced renovation was planned to add 6,000 more seats, high-end suites, locker rooms, offices, terrace seating, and a restaurant, all for $80 million.
 The Ken Garff Family donated $17.5 million and the section was named the "Ken Garff Red Zone" in his honor.
-Construction on the South End Zone was completed on August 12, 2021 and opened to the public that season.
+Construction on the South End Zone was completed on August 12, 2021, and opened to the public that season.
 After construction, the stadium's capacity had increased by 5,637 seats.

 The Ken Garff Red Zone features new home and visiting locker rooms, sports medicine facilities and hospitality areas, the University Club restaurant, Diglisic Lounge, Layton Field Club, and various premium seating options, including suites, loge boxes, ledge, club, and premium terrace seating as well as additional bleacher seating.
 Utah’s new locker room is 5,300 square feet with 90 lockers.
 It features a one-of-a-kind locker design with hidden storage, wireless charging, and a locking box for athletes.